kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

     D. Class 4
     E. Class 5

-For each of the following patients select the most appropriate ASA (American Society of Anesthesiologists) grade.
+For each of the following patients select the most appropriate ASA (*American Society of Anesthesiologists*) grade.

 ### Q161
 A 54-year-old man with chronic renal failure, requiring dialysis.
 He wants to have a total hip replacement for severe osteoarthritis.
-#### Answer:
+#### Answer: C. Class 3 - ?

 ### Q162
 A 64-year-old woman with tablet-controlled hypertension for whom a laparoscopic cholecystectomy has been planned.
-#### Answer:
+#### Answer: B. Class 2 - ?

 ### Q163
-A 34-year-old man ruptures his anterior cruciate ligament (ACL) playing football and needs to have it repaired.
+A 34-year-old man ruptures his *anterior cruciate ligament* (ACL) playing football and needs to have it repaired.
-#### Answer:
+#### Answer: A. Class 1 - ?

 ### Q164
-A 32-year-old patient with a 10-year history of ulcerative colitis, fully controlled with medication, due to undergo varicose vein stripping in the lower limbs.
+A 32-year-old patient with a 10-year history of *ulcerative colitis*, *fully controlled with medication*, due to undergo varicose vein stripping in the lower limbs.
-#### Answer:
+#### Answer: B. Class 2 - ?

 ### Q165
 An 18-year-old man due to undergo inguinal hernia repair.
-He has a history of severe asthma that needed ICU admission in the past.
-He has to use inhalers four times a day, and is admitted to hospital with an acute exacerbation at least twice a year.
+He has a *history of severe asthma* that needed ICU admission in the past.
+He has to *use inhalers four times a day*, and is admitted to hospital with an *acute exacerbation* at least twice a year.
-#### Answer:
+#### Answer: D. Class 4 - ?

-Q166-167: Theme: Staging of Transitional Cell Carcinoma of the Bladder
+Q166-167: Theme: Staging of Transitional Cell Carcinoma of the Bladder - LEARN
 ----------------------------------------------------------------------

     A. Tis